rainlanguage/arb-bot/README.md

   interpreterv2         : true,    // if interpreter v2 should be used, not compatible with flash-loan-v2 arb contract
-  bundle                : true,    // if orders should be bundled based on token pair or be handled individually hops                  : 6,       // The amount of hops of binary search for sorouter mode rp32                  : true,    // Option to use sushi RouteProcessorv3.2, default is v3 liquidityProviders    : [        // list of liquidity providers for "router" mode to get quotes from (optional)
+  bundle                : true,    // if orders should be bundled based on token pair or be handled individually hops                  : 6,       // The amount of hops of binary search for sorouter mode retries               : 1,       // The amount of retries for the same order in sorouter mode rp32                  : true,    // Option to use sushi RouteProcessorv3.2, default is v3 liquidityProviders    : [        // list of liquidity providers for "router" mode to get quotes from (optional)
     "sushiswapv2",